 Tyler co-chairs the firm's Hemp Law practice group.
 He regularly works with clients involved in all levels of hemp and CBD industries and guides the firm's practice in those efforts.

-Furthermore, Tyler's business practice focuses on advising companies on a broad range of legal issues including, but not limited to, drafting and negotiating corporate agreements and documents, and managing all aspects of mergers, acquisitions, and other transactions for a variety of companies.
-He frequently represents privately held companies, and assists them in all aspects of their business, from corporate governance and transactions to business structuring, development and expansion opportunities, and succession planning.
-He also regularly works with regulated industries – including breweries, distilleries, wineries, and industrial hemp operations – to address permitting needs, compliance issues, growers agreements, distribution and supply chain matters, negotiations and interactions with local, state, and federal governments and other related needs.
+Tyler's previous practice experience also includes a broad range of corporate and transactional matters, including drafting and negotiating corporate agreements and documents, managing all aspects of mergers, acquisitions, and other transactions for a variety of companies, and assisting privately held companies in all aspects of their business needs, from corporate governance and transactions to business structuring, development and expansion opportunities, and succession planning.

 * Please see the following websites for an explanation of the membership standards for the following recognitions: www.bestlawyers.com; businessnc.com/special-sections/legal-elite/; and www.superlawyers.com/north-carolina.